 As part of its mission, ORAT offers a number of information sessions to educate key stakeholders, including members of the public, cosponsors, Constituent Groups, and newcomers about various aspects of refugee resettlement.
 The following provides a list of available information sessions, along with a description of the content covered in each session.
 Clicking on the title of each Information Session will provide you with the corresponding PowerPoint presentation.
 With the exception of the Introduction to Resettlement, all information sessions will be pre-recorded and will be available on demand by clicking the link provided under each information session heading.

 This session marks the first step in initiating a refugee sponsorship application through ORAT.
-Potential sponsors will learn about the various immigration options available for refugees.
+Potential cosponsors will learn about refugee resettlement and other various immigration options available to refugees.
+This live virtual session is mandatory for all cosponsors.
 Cosponsors who do not attend this session will NOT be able to submit a case through ORAT.

 In this session, participants will learn how best to organize their Constituent Group (CG), the key accountabilities that should be assigned, and how best to support their sponsored refugee family in their settlement to Canada.

 This presentation session is intended for Christian churches (i.e., Eastern Rite Catholic, Orthodox and Protestant communities) whose communities are affected by the global refugee crisis, and who may be interested in formalizing a partnership with ORAT as a Constituent Group Partner Organization (CGPO) to establish a refugee ministry.
 This would assist members of the CGPO community to sponsor their relatives who are refugees and need protection to come to Canada under the Private Sponsorship of Refugees (PSR) program.